MikroElektronika/mikrosdk_click_v2/clicks/spiisolator/README.md

 ## Examples Description

-> The click is designed to run on either 3.3V or 5V power supply.
+> TThe click is designed to run on either 3.3V or 5V power supply.
 It communicates with the target microcontroller over SPI interface.
+> In this example we have used an 8x8 click board connected to a SPI Isolator click board.

 **The demo application is composed of two sections :**